bitcointranscripts/bitcointranscripts/bitcoin-explained/what-is-miniscript.md

 Yes.
 Okay, so solutions we're getting to the solution part of the story.

-## How Miniscript solves Bitcoin script's problems
+## How Miniscript solves Bitcoin Script's problems

 Sjors Provoost: